DevMoath/dotfiles/README.md

 git clone https://github.com/DevMoath/dotfiles.git
 ```

-CD into the repo:
+cd into the repo:

 ```shell
 cd dotfiles
 ```

-Finally, run `install.sh` script
+Finally, run `install.sh` script (it will ask you for confirmation, add `-Y` to skip it)

 ```shell
 ./install.sh